 Welcome to the Complete Safe Buying Guide.

 Purchasing a safe can be more difficult than most people think.
 We are hoping that his problem is solved with our safe buying guide.
 There are many factors that must be considered when deciding which safe is right for you.
-I have seen a huge increase in the number of fire safes from Wal-Mart, Staples, Target and Office Max in the past few years.
+Many people buy fire safes from Wal-Mart, Staples, Target and Office Max, etc..
 Most safes you can purchase from these retailers are fire safes that offer very little if any protection from a burglar.
-It seems that people don't know how much at risk they are placing their valuables.
+It seems that people don’t know how much at risk they are placing their valuables.